chris-wheeler/1on1-automation-example/.github/ISSUE_TEMPLATE/Friday-Snippets-template.md

 ## Friday Snippets

-Copy the format below and comment below in the issue/discussion:
+Copy the format below and comment in the issue/discussion:
 ```markdown
 ### Key Updates 🔑